wangxiao1254/idash_2015/README.md

 ---------------------
       `[more options]: -f file -p NUMBER`

-      -f is used to specify the input file, -p is used to specify approximation quality followed with an integer from 1 .
-Default value is 5 is no value is provide. the larger the NUMBER used, the better.
+      -f is used to specify the input file, -p is used to specify approximation quality followed with an integer larger than 1.
+Default value is 2 is no value is provide. the larger the NUMBER used, the better.

 task2bstd: Computing Edit Distance Standard
 ---------------------